What Lubricants Do to Your Medical Instruments

 Medical instruments that require lubrication include feeding tubes, endotracheal tubes, Foley catheters, guide wires, and speculums.
 While speculums may be metal, many of these devices are made of plastic, silicone, or rubber.
 When the integrity of these medical devices is compromised, it can cause a variety of issues ranging in severity from minimal, where they are rendered ineffective due to leaks, to severe, where the device’s material is introduced into the patient.
 Here are some effects that lubricants can have on medical devices.

 Wear of a medical device refers to a loss of material caused by use or the exposure of the device to corrosive agents.
 Some agents are corrosive to any material, but some agents are corrosive to specific surfaces due to chemical interactions that do not occur with other materials.
 For instance, oil-based lubricants can cause latex and silicone products to break down quicker.
 Wear in the form of asperity, unevenness or roughness of a surface, can increase friction and create areas that are difficult to sterilize.
 This increases the potential for harm and infection to the patient.
+Using a water-based lubricant can help decrease the overall wear and breakdown of your medical device.

 Water Soluble Lubricant